JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 distance(p, q)
 ```

-In the same way, we can also use the `import` keyword that allows method extension for imported names.
+Similarly, we can also use the `import` keyword that also allows method extension for imported names.

 ```@repl modules4
 import .Points: Point, coordinates, distance